2023 LA Galaxy season

-The 2023 LA Galaxy season is the club's 28th season in Major League Soccer, the top-tier of the American soccer pyramid.
-LA Galaxy plays there home matches at Dignity Health Sports Park in the LA suburbs of Carson, California.
-The Galaxy will attempt to make the playoffs for the 2nd year in a row and to make and win the MLS Cup for the first time since 2014.
+The 2023 LA Galaxy season was the club's 28th season in Major League Soccer, the top tier of the American soccer pyramid.
+LA Galaxy played their home matches at Dignity Health Sports Park in the LA suburbs of Carson, California.
+This season marked the club's 20th anniversary, of their home soccer-specific stadium.
+The Galaxy had commemorated their stadium's anniversary.
+The Galaxy failed to make the playoffs for the second year in a row.